Advance Appliance Ltd

 Clogs and Internal Blockages

-When that clog becomes severe, water pressure skyrockets during the drain cycle until it finds the weakest link—often a loose connection or a tiny, pre-existing crack in the hose.
+When the clog gets really bad, water pressure rises during the drain cycle until it finds the weakest link, which is usually a loose connection or a small, pre-existing crack in the hose.

 Diagram illustrating the three-step washer hose failure process: vibration, kinking, and aging leading to leaks.